 – Infants born in other countries did not enter the delivery room speaking any set language.
 Children adopted from another country in infancy are going to pick up whatever language their parents speak; they do not magically know how to recite a poem in their native tongue just because they were born there five months or five years ago.

-- Many poor countries lack basic necessities and so you can imagine that children residing in institutions or orphanages may not receive the best in medicine or education.
-In truth, children living in these institutions or orphanages are oftentimes at an advantage to those who are living in poverty or in the streets.
+– Many poor countries lack necessities and so you can imagine that children residing in institutions or orphanages may not receive the best in medicine or education.
+In truth, children living in these institutions or orphanages are oftentimes at an advantage over those who are living in poverty or the streets.
 Some institutions receive government and private donations and funding and as a result, can provide a safe and healthy environment.
-Some institutions have forged strong relationships within their communities and in these cases, are able to provide state-of-the-art services, including medical, therapy, education, and even art services.
+Some institutions have forged strong relationships within their communities and in these cases, can provide state-of-the-art services, including medical, therapy, education, and even art services.
 No two countries and no two orphanages are the same.

 – Parents who choose to adopt overseas are well aware of children available for adoption in the United States.
 They are not heartless.
 Parents choose to start or grow families in all sorts of ways—for most biological families, no one questions these methods done in the privacy of their own home—or families who are the result of divorce, remarriage, stepparenting, etc. Similarly, the decision to adopt a child is unique to each person who follows this path and it’s certainly not a one-lane, one-way street.
 I’m sure if you polled 1,000 parents of internationally adopted children, you would get 1,000 different responses as to why they chose overseas adoption.
 Many of these same adoptive parents are also strong advocates of domestic and foster-to-adopt.
 All children everywhere deserve to have the love and support of a family.